LasataM/Customer-Relationship-Management-with-C/README.md

 **2. Defining structure:**
 “struct customer” defines a structure named “customer” which groups related data items of different data types into a single unit.
 Each data item is called member of structure.
 The different members of structure customer are given below:<br>
 i.	char n[35]: It defines a character array named “n” which can store up to 35 characters.
 It is used to store the customer’s name. <br>
-ii.	int a: It defines an integer variable named “a” which is used to store the number of products purchased by a customer. iii.	char pn[50][50]: It defines a two-dimensional character array named “pn” which is used to store the names of the products purchased by the customer.
-It allows the user to store up to 50 product names, each with a name up to 50 characters. iv.	float p[50]: It defines a floating-point array named “p” with a length 50.
-It is used to store the price of each product purchased by the customer.
+ii.	int a: It defines an integer variable named “a” which is used to store the number of products purchased by a customer.<br>
+iii.	char pn[50][50]: It defines a two-dimensional character array named “pn” which is used to store the names of the products purchased by the customer.
+It allows the user to store up to 50 product names, each with a name up to 50 characters.<br>
+iv.	float p[50]: It defines a floating-point array named “p” with a length 50.
+It is used to store the price of each product purchased by the customer.<br>
-v.	char fb[150]: It defines a character array of length 150 to store feedback provided by the customer. vi.	float total_purchase: It defines a floating-point variable named total_purchase which is used to store the total purchase amount of the customer.
+v.	char fb[150]: It defines a character array of length 150 to store feedback provided by the customer.<br>
+vi.	float total_purchase: It defines a floating-point variable named total_purchase which is used to store the total purchase amount of the customer.<br>

 **3. Sorting customer records:**
 The purpose of this function is to compare and swap customer records if the total purchase amount of one customer is less than that of another. i and j are two loop variables and temp is a temporary variable of struct customer which is used for swapping.
 The if statement compares the total purchase amount of the selected customer (c[i]) with the total purchase amounts of remaining customers (c[j]).
 If the total purchase amount of c[i] is less than that of c[j], the records are swapped to arrange them in descending order.